Devanagaraj/Tg_Meowzik_Bot/README.md

 # TG Meowzik Bot

-Telegram Voice-Chat Bot To Play Music From Various Sources In Your Group Uses MPV Player for Playing! with Queue supported.
+- Telegram Voice-Chat Bot To Play Music From Various Sources In Your Group.
+- Uses MPV Player for Playing! with Queue supported.
+- Enjoy 320Kbps Meowzik with Telegram x64 Radio Mode.

 # Support